runxiyu/e2-spec/README.md

 or to override a function when calling it.
 In the latter case, if the function does not define an `onfail` section, you must wrap it in a `try {...} onfail {...}` block.

+## Other non-trivial differences from C

+1. Instead of `errno`, we use multiple return values to indicate errors where appropriate.
+2. Minimize undefined behavior, and set stricter rules for implementation-defined behavior.
+3. Support compile-time code execution.
+4. More powerful preprocessor?